 For instance, if you are selling an item that requires batteries (but doesn’t come with them), prompting your users to purchase some with the product can reliably increase the AOV on that product.
 If you were selling a camera, you might display camera lenses, batteries, or a photography guidebook.
 These are items that the customer is likely to want!
 Giving them an option to buy them with the main product can save them headaches down the road.

 Sometimes, incentivizing customers to spend a few extra dollars can convince them to spend more.
-One of the most straightforward ways to incentive larger purchases is to install free shipping thresholds.
+Installing free shipping thresholds is one of the most straightforward ways to incentivize larger purchases.
 For instance, many companies offer free shipping on orders above $50, $75, or $100.

-To boost your Average Order Value, you need to either raise your prices or convince customers to buy more items.
+To boost your AOV, you need to either raise your prices or convince customers to buy more items.
 Why not try bundling products together at a lower price than they would pay if they bought them individually?

 Here is a great example of giving customers multiple options for bundling similar products together:

 There are few things more beneficial to your AOV than answering your customer’s questions quickly and easily.
 Installing live chat services on your eCommerce site can facilitate this…and nudge them toward making larger purchases.
 It also gives your agents the ability to make personalized recommendations and upsell products in real-time.